 The asset allocations for ONE Investment's Outcomes are detailed in the tables below.
 Rebalancing will be managed for these asset allocations as explained in this Plan.
-As asset allocations drift away from their intended target and converge on either the minimum or maximum ranges noted below, ONE Investment will rebalance the holdings to restore asset allocations towards the target weights.
-The Outcomes will also be rebalanced twice annually, as required, to ensure the asset allocations do not drift materially away from the target weights.
-Note that these asset allocations target a maximum of 70% foreign exposure, and Canadian Bond exposure targets equal allocation to the ONE Canadian Government Bond Fund and the ONE Canadian Corporate Bond Fund.
-ONE JIB may review and amend the asset allocations for the ONE Investment's Outcomes from time to time.
-Any changes subsequently implemented by ONE JIB that relate to asset allocation weights assigned or holdings included in these Outcomes may supersede the details in the tables below.
+As asset mixes drift away from their intended target and converge on either the minimum or maximum ranges noted below, ONE Investment will rebalance the holdings to restore allocations to the intended asset mix.
+The Outcomes will also be rebalanced twice annually, as required, to ensure the allocations do not drift materially away from the intended targets.
+Note that these allocations target a maximum of 70% foreign exposure, and Canadian Bond exposure targets equal allocation to the ONE Canadian Government Bond Fund and the ONE Canadian Corporate Bond Fund.
+The ONE JIB may review and amend the investment allocations for the ONE Investment's Outcomes from time to time.
+Any changes subsequently implemented by the ONE JIB that relate allocation weights assigned or holdings included in these Outcomes may supersede the details in the tables below.